Don’t buy a DIY coronavirus test that you can take at home

 “The FDA sees the public health value in expanding the availability of COVID-19 testing through safe and accurate tests that may include home collection, and we are actively working with test developers in this space,” wrote FDA food and drug commissioner Stephen M. Hahn and associate commissioner for regulatory affairs Judith A. McMeekin in a joint statement.
 “The FDA reminds consumers to follow the U.S. Centers for Disease Control and Prevention’s guidelines and speak to your medical provider if you have symptoms of COVID-19.”

-Other companies, like Wheel, are working on home tests that would be administered by a trained professional.
+Other companies, such as Wheel, are working on home tests that would be administered by a trained professional.

 The forced retreat for direct-to-consumer test companies is a telling moment.
-Since their emergence, digital health platforms and direct to consumer health companies have been fighting to prove their legitimacy within the health ecosystem.
+Since their emergence, digital health platforms and direct-to-consumer health companies have been fighting to prove their legitimacy within the health ecosystem.
 Now, the FDA has made it clear they have a ways to go.